dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOT-NONMETAL.md

 * [Photos and Maps app issues](#photos-and-maps-app-issues)
 * [Cannot press "Done" when editing a Sidebar Widget](#cannot-press-done-when-editing-a-sidebar-widget)
 * [Unable to allow Safari Extensions](#unable-to-allow-safari-extensions)

+## Broken Firefox and Thunderbird (HD 3000)

+[Due to removal of HD 3000 support workarounds](https://hg-edge.mozilla.org/releases/mozilla-release/rev/32d4368e5a2a869bdc1f4556f020c1a6bea2a9c0), Firefox and Thunderbord on HD 3000 are now broken.
+This may lead to system freezes and other erratic behavior on system with this GPU.

+As a workaround, hardware acceleration has to be disabled.
+If your system is locking up in normal mode, boot into Safe Mode by holding `Shift` on boot and disable hardware acceleration for Firefox and Thunderbird wherever applicable.

 ## Broken Background Blurs